 You’ll also need to ensure that your name hasn’t been taken by someone else.
 Do this by registering a Texas Secretary of State account free of charge and performing a name search.
 You can make your account online and can pay any state fees or file business forms directly from the website.
 Once you’ve locked in the name, make sure to look online for the name’s availability on domains, and secure your own website.
 You may not be ready to launch the website right away, but you should sit on the domain name so no one else can take it from you.

 The public or "assumed" name of your business may not match the legal name of your registered LLC.
 Your company’s “assumed” name, or public name, cannot be the same as the exact legal title for the LLC you registered.
 This is the name that will be used in the basic daily operations of the business.
 This is the same as DBA (doing business as) name.
 For example, a company with the registered LLC of “Pizzatown LLC” may actually open their shop under the name “Fred’s House of Pizza.”
 For that public name, you must do your research to make sure there are no duplicates of that name in the market.

 There are no legal restrictions on assumed names; any company can use the same one.
 However, this will likely be confusing to potential customers if you are actually entirely different businesses.

 Choosing the right name and DBA for your company is critical.
 It affects searchability, marketing, and familiarity with potential customers.
 Do your research before filing an LLC.

 If you need help with creating an LLC, you can post your legal need on Up Counsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.